 - Increase amounts of herbs and seasonings to offset the effect of longer cooking times.

-- Add garnishes, fresh herbs, and quick cooking vegetables toward the end of the cooking cycle.
-For example, peas, corn, and freshly sliced squash can be added the last 10 - 20 minutes of cooking time.
+- Add garnishes, fresh herbs, and quick-cooking vegetables toward the end of the cooking cycle.
+For example, peas, corn, and freshly sliced squash can be added in the last 10 - 20 minutes of cooking time.

 Food size and other considerations